-Here at The Motley Fool, we take it as orthodoxy that the individual investor can, with the right mind-set and strategy, outperform the markets on her own.
+Here at The Motley Fool, we take it as orthodoxy that individual investors can, with the right mindset and strategy, outperform the markets on their own.
 But it is my opinion that this belief in no way conflicts with the notion that adding some high-quality mutual funds into the mix can improve performance.

-Of course, not all funds are created equal and not all funds are worth owning.
-In fact, the vast majority of funds aren't worth owning -- they're managed by run-of-the-mill caretaker types who can't beat the market and are more concerned with not losing (and losing customers) than winning.
+Of course, not all funds are created equal, and not all funds are worth owning.
+In fact, the vast majority of funds aren't worth owning -- they're managed by run-of-the-mill caretaker types who can't beat the market and are more concerned with not losing (and not losing customers) than winning.

 And that's why we have Shannon Zimmerman and the Champion Funds team.
 They spend their time panning the river of mutual funds for those few golden nuggets that are worth owning -- and they do a good job of it.

-So to all of my fellow stock junkies out there, I say the following: Put away your spreadsheets for a moment, forget about discounted cash flow for just a little while, and take a 30-day free trial of our Champion Funds newsletter.
+So to all of my fellow stock junkies out there, I say the following: Put away your spreadsheets for a moment, forget about discounted cash flow for just a little while, and take a 30-day free trial of Champion Funds.
 You just might find the right fund to help you take your overall performance up a notch.